Antica Pizzeria

 Planning a Visit

 Antica Pizzeria is located at 66 Heath Street, London NW3 1DN, a short walk uphill from Hampstead tube station on the Northern line.
 Hampstead is one of the more accessible village-area stops on the Northern line from central London, making the journey direct from most parts of the city.
-For current opening hours, reservations availability, and menu information, checking directly with the restaurant is advisable, as no booking method or confirmed hours are available in current records.
+For current opening hours, reservations availability, and menu information, check directly with the restaurant.
+Reservations are recommended.
 Walk-in availability tends to be higher at neighbourhood pizza restaurants than at destination-dining addresses, though weekend evenings in Hampstead draw consistent local demand.

 For those using London as a base for broader UK restaurant exploration, the surrounding counties hold several addresses worth the journey: The Fat Duck in Bray, Gidleigh Park in Chagford, Hand and Flowers in Marlow, and hide and fox in Saltwood each represent a distinct register of British restaurant ambition outside the M25.
 Transatlantic comparisons for the neighbourhood-independent pizza format find natural reference points at Le Bernardin in New York City and Atomix in New York City, though both operate at a considerably different price and formality tier.